401-project-SGON/Code-Academy-Style-App/README.md

 ***
 ## Way to contribute

-- leave a comment in Github
+- Leave a comment in Github
 - Discuss your advice during application chat
 - Reporting Bugs: Open up an issue through this git repository and select "bug" as the label
 - Recommending Enhancements: Open up an issue through this git repository and select "enhancement" as the label